sublee/subl.ee/docs/resume.md

 Game Server Architect {: .label }
 What!
 Studio in [Nexon][], 2013--
-:   Developing <cite>[Durango][]</cite>, a high-quality mobile MMORPG.
+:   Developing <cite>[Durango][]</cite>, a seamless open world MMORPG.
     {: .note }
 :   Designing and implementing the architecture of a flexible distributed
     MMORPG server to achieve high-availability of the game service.
 Building a development process and pipelines for the studio.
-Leading the game server engineers.
+Leading game server engineers and DevOps engineers.

     Using Python, C#, C, Cython, ØMQ, MsgPack, Couchbase, etcd, Redis, PostgreSQL, Unity3D, Git, PlasticSCM, Fabric, Docker, Ubuntu, and AWS.